Undergraduate Course Descriptions

 An introduction to the Islamic religion in its premodern and modern manifestations.
 The first half of the course concentrates on “classical” Islam, beginning with the life of the Prophet, and extending to ritual, jurisprudence, theology, and mysticism.
 The second half examines how Muslims have articulated Islam in light of colonization and the rise of a secular modernity.
 The course ends with a discussion of American and European Muslim attempts at carving out distinct spheres of identity in the larger global Muslim community.

-RELI UN2306 Intro to Judaism.
+RELI UN2306 Intro To Judaism.
 3 points.

 A historical overview of Jewish belief and practice as these have crystallized and changed over the centuries.
 Special attention to ritual and worship, the forms of religious literature, central concepts, religious leadership and institutions, Israel among the nations.